Don Iwerks

-Donald Warren Iwerks (/ˈaɪwɜrks/ EYE-wurks; born July 24, 1929) is an American former Disney executive and co-founder of Iwerks Entertainment along with former Disney executive Stan Kinsey.
-He is the son of the animator Ub Iwerks (Walt Disney's original business partner and co-creator of Mickey Mouse and Oswald the Lucky Rabbit) and father of Oscar-nominated documentary film producer Leslie Iwerks.
+Donald Warren Iwerks (/ˈaɪwɜrks/ EYE-wurks; July 24, 1929 – July 9, 2026) was an American Disney executive and co-founder of Iwerks Entertainment along with former Disney executive Stan Kinsey.
+He was the son of the animator Ub Iwerks and father of Oscar-nominated documentary film producer Leslie Iwerks.

 Career

 In 1950, Iwerks joined the Disney company in the machine shop as a technician.

 In 1954, Iwerks worked as a camera technician for the film 20,000 Leagues Under the Sea, starring Kirk Douglas and Peter Lorre.
 He spent the next 30 years driving film innovations for the Disney company.
-Notable contributions include the first 360 film techniques, 360-degree camera, and first Circle-Vision 360 film, America the Beautiful, and developing the process for creating seamless live action shots with animated backgrounds.
+Notable contributions include the first 360 film techniques, 360-degree camera, and first Circle-Vision 360° film, America the Beautiful, and developing the process for creating seamless live action shots with animated backgrounds.

 In 1985, after nearly 35 years at Disney, Iwerks left to form his own company called Iwerks Entertainment.
 Iwerks became a leading developer of special films, special venues, and virtual reality theaters throughout the world.

 In 2019, Iwerks published a book titled Walt Disney's Ultimate Inventor about father Ub Iwerks, his career, and his relationship with Walt Disney.

+Death

+Iwerks died on July 9, 2026, at the age of 96.